Code of Conduct (also our culture keys)

 Living and Working in Relation to Other People

-means relying on your logic and common sense, using proper
+- just generally relying on your logic and common sense (we respect using data judiciously to inform intuition)

 objectively evaluate your own abilities and your ability